icidasset/icidasset/src/writings/static-base.md

 3. We need a layout, where we set the document title.
 4. We get a html page we can publish.

 Ok so, how do we go about this?
-Let's define in more concrete steps.
+Let's define this in more concrete steps.

 1. **Select** the markdown files.
 2. **Read** the contents of those files.